 Possible research ideas include:

-Security, reliability and adequacy criteria
+- Data security, reliability and adequacy criteria

-Real-time security assessment, preventive and corrective control
+- Real-time security assessment, preventive and corrective control

-Risk-based and cost-based analysis and design
+- Risk-based and cost-based analysis, design and planning

-Cyber-security, wide-area monitoring, control and real-time measurements
+- Cyber-security, wide-area monitoring, control and real-time measurements

 Energy Policy, Markets and Economics